TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SymfonyExpressionLanguage/Index.rst

        page.10.value = Matched
    [GLOBAL]

-In the case when a simple string like a title is returned, this can be further checked:
+In case a simple string like a title is returned, this can be further checked:

 .. code-block:: typoscript